Continuing Competence Program

 Competence is the combination of:

-The example reflections below, submitted by regulated members as part of their CCP submission, all detail how the regulated member’s knowledge, skills, attitudes and/or judgement were impacted by the risks and supports to practice that were identified by the member.
+The sample reflections all detail how the regulated member’s knowledge, skills, attitudes and/or judgement were impacted by the risks and supports to practice that were identified by the member.

 Note that in these reflections, the members reflected on specific: